BANKS DODGY DEALS CAMPAIGNS

 Impact on climate

 Carbon emissions The Simandou iron ore mine has the potential to generate significant carbon emissions, including during land and forest clearing, drilling, blasting, hauling, and processing.
-WCS’s own environmental and social impact assessment (ESIA) estimated that Blocks 1 and 2 alone have the potential to produce up to 19 million tonnes of carbon emissions over the 22-year anticipated lifetime of the mine, equivalent to burning 10 million tonnes of coal.
+WCS’s own environmental and social impact assessment (ESIA) estimated that Blocks 1 and 2 alone have the potential to produce up to 19 million tonnes of carbon emissions over the 26-year anticipated lifetime of the mine, which is equal to about 41% of Guinea’s total emissions in 2020 and equivalent to burning 10 million tonnes of coal.
 An independent expert evaluated the company’s ESIA, and concluded that this is “likely a gross underestimate”, because of a failure to include emissions resulting from deforestation.
 On top of this, the land clearing alone - also as estimated by WCS - could release up to 271,300 tonnes of carbon dioxide, which, according to an analysis by Human Rights Watch, is equivalent to burning about 136,000 tonnes of coal.
+Beyond the environmental impact of the project construction fuel use, Rio Tinto Simfer’s ESIA report estimates that 94.7% of the emissions will come from the actual operation of the mine (mining, ore handling, and rail and port operation).

 Impact on nature and environment

-Impacts on biodiversity and wildlife The clearance of large areas of forest for mining can lead to habitat loss and fragmentation, disrupting ecosystems and affecting biodiversity.
+Impacts on biodiversity and wildlife Guinea has been facing rapid rates of deforestation, with the Nzérékoré region – where the Simandou project is located – having experienced the highest rate of deforestation in the country between 2002 and 2024.
+The clearance of large areas of forest for mining can lead to habitat loss and fragmentation, disrupting ecosystems and affecting biodiversity.
 The Simandou region is home to a diverse range of wildlife, including endangered and endemic species.
 The loss of habitat can lead to a decline in these populations, which can have long-term ecological consequences.
 Winning Consortium Simandou (WCS)’s activities have already put nature into great danger, as the company has already cleared approximately 85% of land necessary for the construction of the railway, according to an analysis by Earth InSight.
 The railway’s route cuts through extensive tracts of primary rainforest known to be the natural habitat of the critically endangered Western Chimpanzee and African Forest Elephant and the endangered Western Red Colobus monkey.

 There are clear indications that the impacts of the railroad construction extends well beyond what was presented in the ESIA.
 A 2022 review of WCS’s environmental and social impact assessment revealed that the company failed to assess its mining blocks for these well-known endangered species, and that its plans to mitigate impacts on biodiversity were grossly inadequate.